-Lukenya is a group of cliffs located just 45 minutes south of Nairobi (or 1.5h, depending on traffic).
-There are no facilities in Lukenya, so you need to be self-dependent (take your own water and food, and don’t forget to carry all your trash out).
+Lukenya is a group of cliffs located just 45 minutes south of Nairobi (if you take the expressway).
+There are no facilities in Lukenya, so you need to be self-dependent (take your own water and food, don’t forget to carry all your trash out, and bring a shovel in case you need to use the bathroom).
 You are using the land at your own risk.
-You can find a topo for Lukenya on The Crag and a book for sale by the MCK.
+You can find topos for Lukenya on The Crag and guidebooks for sale by the MCK.

 Access

 Lukenya is owned by the Mountain Club of Kenya and entrance is free for members.
 Non-members have to pay for a daily membership (KES400 for Kenyan citizens, KES800 for others, payable by Mpesa paybill no 880926.
-Account: guest fee).
-No commercial groups are allowed.
+Account: Lukenya access).
+No commercial groups are allowed without a prior agreement with MCK.
 Some climbs are occasionally off-limits when eagles are nesting (in particular Eagles Nest Face).
-If this is the case its normally communicated on a notice in the sign-on book at the gate and through a climber whatsapp group.
+If this is the case its normally communicated through a climber whatsapp group and on the relevant page on The Crag.
+Follow all the rules set out here: https://www.mck.or.ke/visiting-lukenya/.

 Camping